For more information call:443-643-3196 443-643-3196

 A highly trained team of experts from the University of Maryland School of Medicine directs your care at Radiation Oncology at the Kaufman Cancer Center in Bel Air.
 Our experience and technology are on par with, or exceed, the capabilities of all other radiation departments in the region.

-Our radiation oncologists work alongside our surgical and medical oncologists and the entire clinical team, which includes nurse practitioners, patient care coordinators, nutritionists, speech-language pathologists and physical therapists.
+Our radiation oncologists work alongside our surgical and medical oncologists and the entire clinical team, which includes nurse practitioners, patient care coordinators, nutritionists, social workers, speech-language pathologists and physical therapists.

 Each case is peer-reviewed during tumor board discussions, where oncology physicians from different specialties meet to review each individual's treatment plan.
 We continuously review these treatment plans to ensure your care remains effective and personalized to your specific needs.